OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

     $ deeptools --help

-**5) Instead of creating a environment and installing the packages in seperate steps you can combine theses steps by specifying the packages in your `create` command.
-We will do this to create a `peaktools_env_2` we will also specify that we want our python version to be greater than 3.6 because we want the newer version of `macs2`**
+**5) Instead of creating an environment and installing the packages in separate steps you can combine these steps by specifying the packages in your `create` command.
+We will do this to create a `peaktools_env_2`.
+We will also specify that we want our python version to be greater than 3.6 because we want the newer version of `macs2`.**

     $ mamba create -n peaktools_env_2 deeptools macs2>3.6